ramosna/intouch/README.md

 The following 4 gifs demonstrate how to add each entity and create a group of users who are to participate in an activity.

 #### Add User
 Demonstrated below is how to add a new user.
+All form feilds are required except for email, which is optional.

 ![Add User](gifs/addUser.gif)

 #### Add Location
 Demonstrated below is how to add a new location.
+Location name, longitude, and latitude are required feilds.

 ![Add Location](gifs/addLocation.gif)

 #### Create Activity
 Demonstrated below is how to add a new activity, linking it with a location.
+All form feilds are required.

 ![Create Activity](gifs/addActivity.gif)

 #### Create Group
 Demonstrated below is the creating of a new group, linking the new group with an activity and at least one user.
+All form feilds are required.

 ![Create Group](gifs/addGroup.gif)